Proposal Writing: Before, During, and After

 Do your researchOne of the hardest things about finding a grant is identifying a funding organization that meets your needs and provides grants in your area.
 For more information about this important function, see the article on locating grant makers.

-Request funding guidelines from potential fundersOnce you have identified a grant maker that may fit your needs, you should call, write, or e-mail to request funding guidelines.
+Request funding guidelines from potential fundersOnce you have identified a grant maker that may fit your needs, you should check their website or call or email to request funding guidelines.
 These guidelines often provide critical information that can affect the results of your request, including the types of grants made, the geographical area covered, deadlines for submissions, and requirements for proposals.
 When you receive the guidelines, review them to be sure your group is eligible.

 Talk with representatives from the best prospectsAs in all fundraising efforts, relationships are crucial to proposal writing success.
 Whenever possible, you should talk to the people involved in making funding decisions.
 At larger foundations, this might be the program officer who focuses on families or childrenís issues.
 In a corporation, it might be the director of public relations or community affairs.
 You should know, however, that some funders do not want to receive phone calls, usually because they have no staff or too small a staff to handle individual requests for information.
 Again, the best way to know how to approach the funder is through its funding guidelines or other information it provides to potential grantees.